Federal 62 gr TBBC

 20 Rounds Federal Premium Law Enforcement Tactical Bonded LE223T3 - .223 Rem 62gr TBBC Jacketed Soft Point in 20 round boxes

 This is .223 Federal LE Tactical Bonded 62gr Soft Point Ammo.
 Considered by most experts to be the best .223 "barrier blind" round.
-The Tactical Bonded Rifle Ammunition is another Federal product made exclusively for law enforcement.
 It achieves accuracy and terminal performance unmatched by any other ammunition.
 Designed to defeat the toughest barriers with minimal deflection or deviation for the most intense situations, Tactical Bonded has quickly become the choice for some of the most intense conditions.
+Recent production.
 This ammo is packed in 20rd. boxes.

 This bonded JSP round is designed not to fragment.
 Its

 strength lies in its ability to penetrate barriers including windshields

 and walls with minimal deflection or deviation, and then deeply

 penetrate and expand in tissue located well behind the barrier.

 "The new Federal 5.56 mm 62 gr TBBC bonded JSP (XM556FBIT3), as well

 as the older .223 55 & 62 gr TBBC bonded JSP's (LE223T1 & LE223T3), the new 5.56 mm Win 64 gr bonded JSP (Q3313/RA556B), and the

 new 5.56 mm BH 50 gr TSX are the BEST general purpose loads available

 for LE use today."